-GAAAP is managed by Aktive – Auckland Sport & Recreation in partnership with Water Safety NZ, with regional coordination undertaken by Regional Sports Trusts.
-GAAAP is funded by Sport NZ (KiwiSport), Foundation North and Water Safety NZ.
+GAAAP is managed by Aktive in partnership with Water Safety NZ, with regional coordination by our Regional Sports Trusts/Partners.
+This initiative is funded by Sport NZ (KiwiSport), Foundation North and Water Safety NZ.

 What children learn

-Children that participate in GAAAP are taught Water Safety New Zealand’s Water skills for life programme.
+Children who participate in GAAAP are taught Water Safety NZ’s Water Skills for Life programme.

 Traditionally, there has been a focus on learn to swim programmes in New Zealand.
 The assumption has been that if you learn to swim, you have the necessary basic skills to survive in the water.
-However, research papers, surveys, practical evidence from other parts of the world, as well as advice from New Zealand water safety sector experts indicates that the learning of a combination of water safety and swimming skills resulted in a reduction in young children drowning.
+However, research papers, surveys, and practical evidence from other parts of the world, as well as advice from New Zealand water safety sector experts, indicate the learning of a combination of water safety and swimming skills support a reduction in young children drowning.

-Based on this evidence, Water Safety NZ has found that there is a need for a greater emphasis on teaching water safety skills prior to stroke and distance focused swimming skills, and that offering exposure to a range of aquatic environments (such as rivers and cold open water where most New Zealand drownings occur) is a crucial part of water safety skills learning.
+Based on this evidence, Water Safety NZ has found there is a need for greater emphasis on teaching water safety skills prior to stroke and distance focused swimming skills, and that offering exposure to different aquatic environments (such as rivers and cold open water where most New Zealand drownings occur) is a crucial part of water safety skills learning.